AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 MODE can be one of: LTO (afl-clang-lto*), LLVM (afl-clang-fast*), GCC_PLUGIN (afl-g*-fast) or GCC (afl-gcc/afl-g++) or CLANG(afl-clang/afl-clang++).

-Because no AFL specific command-line options are accepted (beside the --afl-MODE command), the compile-time tools make fairly broad use of environment variables, which can be listed with `afl-cc -hh` or by reading [env_variables.md](env_variables.md).
+Because no AFL++ specific command-line options are accepted (beside the --afl-MODE command), the compile-time tools make fairly broad use of environment variables, which can be listed with `afl-cc -hh` or by reading [env_variables.md](env_variables.md).

 ### b) Selecting instrumentation options